Back to Blog

 How Desert Wellness Group Helps

 Home safety observation is a core part of every wellness visit.
-Our Certified Medical Assistants are trained to notice hazards that residents may overlook — cluttered walkways, poor lighting, loose rugs, and other risk factors.
+Our Certified Medical Assistants are trained to notice hazards that residents may overlook.

 Want a Professional Eye on Home Safety?